kidino/simple-ipn/README.md

 SIMPLE IPN
 ==========

+> WARNING: If you have an old version installed that does not support multiple products, this new version will not support the old download pages and transactions.
+I suggest that you install this new version in a new folder and leave your older version as is.
+This way, older download pages will still work if you have some recent sales.
+>
+> When you have done that, update your sales page with new buy links so that newer sales will use the new version of Simple IPN.

-Some features:
+##Some features:

-[+] Expiring download link
+* Expiring download link

-[+] Expiring download page
+* Expiring download page

-[+] Minimum setup
+* Minimum setup

-[+] No database required
+* No database required

-[+] Uses Paypal IPN
+* Uses Paypal IPN

-[+] Emails the customers with their download info
+* Emails the customers with their download info

-[+] Customizable download page, thank you page and email
+* Customizable download page, thank you page and email

+* Multiple products

-[+] Multiple files product package
+* Multiple files product package

-[+] Allows Paypal Sandbox testing
+* Allows Paypal Sandbox testing

+* IPN logging

-[+] Strict verification process - verifying price, paypal
-    email address and currency.
+* Strict verification process - verifying price, paypal email address and currency.

 HOW TO USE / INSTALLATION
 =========================

-1 - Update settings.php with your products info and Paypal
+1. Update settings.php with Paypal details.

-    details.
+2. Update products.php with product and files information.

-2 - Upload the files your chosen directory
+3. Upload the files your chosen directory.

-3 - From your sales page, link your order button to:
+4. From your sales page, link your order button to: ```ipn.php?buy={buycode01}```

-    ipn.php?buy

-DONE!

-4 - Optionally, modify the template files to change the look
-    and feel of the download page and thank you page.
+5. Optionally, modify the template files to change the look and feel of the download page and thank you page.

-5 - Optionally, send me $10 to remove the little ads credit
-    on the download page and thank you page.

 FILES